dotnetcore/aspnetcore-doc-cn/aspnet/mvc/controllers/dependency-injection.rst

 .. image:: dependency-injection/_static/server-greeting.png

-.. tip:: See :doc:`/testing/unit-testing` to learn how `explicitly requesting dependencies <http://deviq.com/explicit-dependencies-principle>`_ in controllers makes code easier to test.
+.. tip:: See :doc:`/mvc/controllers/testing` to learn how to explicitly request dependencies `<http://deviq.com/explicit-dependencies-principle>`_ in controllers makes code easier to test.

 ASP.NET Core's built-in dependency injection supports having only a single constructor for classes requesting services.
 If you have more than one constructor, you may get an exception stating::